kc3-lang/kc3/README.md

    - fixed a bug in `ht_iterator_next` where the iterator would not go through the first collision list

- - Socket
-   - `Socket.Facts` allows for bi-directional synchronization of an existing `Facts.database()` over a TCP socket.
-   - `Socket.Facts.accept` accepts connections one by one.

- - TLS
+ - Facts
-   - TLS.Facts allows for bi-directional synchronization of an existing `Facts.database()` over a TLS encrypted connection after a successful HMAC-SHA256 shared secret authentication challenge/response.
+   - Facts.connect/accept allows for bi-directional synchronization of an existing `Facts.database()` over a TLS encrypted connection after a successful HMAC-SHA256 shared secret authentication challenge/response.
-   - `TLS.Facts.accept` accepts connections one by one.
+   - `Facts.accept` accepts connections one by one.
-   - `TLS.Facts.acceptor_loop` starts a thread and calls `accept()` in a loop.
+   - `Facts.acceptor_loop` starts a thread that calls `accept()` in a loop.
-   - `TLS.Facts.acceptor_loop_join()` stops the acceptor loop cleanly.
+   - `Facts.acceptor_loop_join()` stops the acceptor loop cleanly.

  - JSON
    - fixed parser
      - boolean `true` or `false` → Bool
      - map `{"key", "value"}` → Map `%{"key" => "value"}`
      - array `[1, 2, 3]` → List `[1, 2, 3]`

+ - HTTPd
+   - allow for configuration of unveil paths in `config/unveil.kc3`

  - HTTPS
    - `HTTPS.Client` with libtls and automatic or manual connection